Award Tickets 101: The Basics

 - Even when you can get a frequent flyer ticket, it may not always be a good use of your points.
 Regular airfares have been dropping dramatically, especially internationally.
 Often, when ticket prices are expensive, frequent flyer tickets are not available; and when prices are cheap, you aren’t getting much value from your points.
 Unless you are earning more points than you’ll ever need, if award costs are high relative to the cash ticket prices, it makes sense to save your points for later.

-- In general, we usually hold onto our points unless we can get at least 1.5 cents in value per point.
-For example, we would only use 40,000 points, if it saved us at least $600 on the cost of a ticket.
+- In general, we usually hold onto our points unless we can get at least 1.2 - 1.75 cents in value per point.
+For example, we would only use 40,000 Membership Reward points, if it saved us at least $600 on the cost of a ticket.
 If you find yourself with plenty of opportunity to use your points, you’ll want to look for even better value per point.
 If you can never find good opportunities, you should start using them even when you are getting less value per point.
+We would never use flexible points for frequent flyer tickets unless the value is better than their easy-to-redeem options.
+For example, we would never use Ultimate Reward points for less than 1.5 or 1.75 cents per point, because you can get that value by simply using them to purchase tickets or book Hyatt hotel rooms.
+Our bar for airline-specific miles is usually closer to 1.2 cents per mile.

 - If you highly value business and first class tickets, frequent flyer miles are incredibly valuable—and it’s almost always a good idea to use your points when you can.
 It usually costs around twice as many points to book business class frequent flyer tickets, rather than coach tickets.
 But, cash prices for business class tickets are usually much more expensive.
 For example, it is a good deal to use 45,000 miles, instead of $700, to buy a round trip economy tickets to Paris.
 But, it is a much better deal to use 80,000 miles, instead of $3,500, to buy a business class ticket instead.
 With the economy ticket, you are getting 1.6 cents per point; with the business class ticket, you are getting 4.4 cents per point.
 Book the Most Spectacular First-Class Experiences with Your Miles.